-Sevin is a non-specific pesticide that lasts for 7-10 days.
+Sevin is a non-specific pesticide (which means it kills all insects) that lasts for 7-10 days.
 It will kill beneficial insects that land on it.
 Our beneficial insects, like bees, butterflies and other pollinators, are struggling – they could be extinct from our area if we are not careful.
 Without beneficial insects, it will be impossible to grow fruits and most vegetables, and most of our trees, flowers and other plants won’t be able to reproduce.
 We need to be really smart in how we attack this infestation, or we will end up with a bigger problem.
-For homeowners with whose property is about an acre or less, there are less toxic options for treating the infestation.

 Should I buy praying mantis online to eat the lanternflies?

 Sadly, it is almost impossible to buy our native mantis online, and our native mantis is almost gone from the wild.
-Most of the ones sold online are the Asian mantis, which is 2-3 times larger than our native one, and it is causing enormous problems itself.
-It is eating large numbers of beneficial insects such as bees, butterflies and other pollinators.
-These insects are already stressed, and if they become extinct from our area, we will not be able to grow many vegetables and fruits, and most of our trees, flowers, and other plants will not be able to reproduce.
+Most of the ones sold online are the Asian mantis, which is 2-3 times larger (4″ and up) than our native one (2″) and causing enormous problems itself.
+Even if it says native Carolina mantis on a website selling them, it usually isn’t.
+It is eating large numbers of beneficial insects such as bees, butterflies and other pollinators, including hummingbirds.
+The only somewhat reliable way to tell the Asian species apart from the native is size.
+All mantises can be a variety of colors.
+They are good at camouflage

 For the egg masses: